fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 **Question:** What descriptive/summary statistics can we calculate for each country and how can we display them?

 **Context:** The overall project is country-based —that is, there will be one page per country with climate change related measures for that country.
-But unlike.

-As a starting point We've left a `shapefile` with EEZ and international waters in [`./data/additional/Intersect_EEZ_IHO_v4_2020`](data/additional/Intersect_EEZ_IHO_v4_2020).
+There's a but there ...
+Unlike land-based measurements, that you can 'clip' to the country borders, sea is more fluid —pun intended.
+As a starting point we've left a `shapefile` with EEZ and international waters in [`./data/additional/Intersect_EEZ_IHO_v4_2020`](data/additional/Intersect_EEZ_IHO_v4_2020).

 Team koalas 🐨 is working on a way to identify significant clusters, you should check with them and consider how to integrate that into the display.

 **Deliverables:**